TCitH- and VOLEitH-based Signatures from Restricted Decoding: TCitH and VOLEitH frameworks

-The VOLEitH framework is closely related to the TCitH framework described above.
-Instead of performing $\para$ parallel repetitions, VOLEitH employs a technique that allows sampling $\evalpt$ from an evaluation domain $\domaineval$ of size
+\textbf{VOLEitH.} Instead of performing $\para$ parallel repetitions, VOLEitH employs a technique that allows sampling $\evalpt$ from an evaluation domain $\domaineval$ of size

 Avoiding parallel repetitions reduces the soundness error, which in turn enables shorter signatures.
-However, this comes at the cost of a consistency check, an additional round of interaction between the prover and the verifier.
+However, this comes at the cost of an additional round of interaction between the prover and the verifier to do a a \emph{consistency check}.
 For further details, we refer to \cite{NISTPQC-ADD-R2:FAEST24,C:BBDKOR23}.

 By parameterizing the consistency check with $B$ and the state-of-the-art VC scheme~\cite{AC:BBMORR24} with $\Topen$, a signature scheme with the following properties can be constructed.

 \begin{property} Let the VOLEitH proof system be parameterized such that